ReVuz/Chai-Spotter/README.md

 ## Overview

-**Chaya Spotter** helps tea lovers and travelers discover authentic tea stalls ("chaya kada") across Kerala.
+**Chai Spotter** helps tea lovers and travelers discover authentic tea stalls ("chaya kada") across the world.
-From the misty hills of Munnar to the backwaters of Alleppey, find the perfect spot for your next cup of chai using an interactive map and curated list of the best stalls.
+Find the perfect spot for your next cup of chai using an interactive map and curated list of the best stalls.

 > _"Find your next tea spot ☕"_